 Off-plan buying makes the most sense if you:

-It's less suitable if you need to move in quickly, have tight finances with no buffer, or are uncomfortable with the lack of statutory protections in Gibraltar's off-plan market.
+It is less suitable if you need to move in quickly, have tight finances with no buffer, or are uncomfortable with the lack of statutory deposit protections that Gibraltar's off-plan market currently offers.

 For a broader look at whether Gibraltar property is a smart investment overall, see our ROI analysis for 2026.